On the Generation of Topological Vector Solitons from Bessel Like Beams: Preliminary

-where $\mathcal{E} $ is the amplitude, $J_{\ell}(k_r r)$ are the Bessel functions of order $\ell$, while $k_r$ and $k_z$ are the radial and longitudinal components of the wave vector $\va{k}$, respectively, obeying the relation $\abs{k}^2 = k_r^2 + k_z^2$. \\ This beam has an infinite extent and its intensity profile is a bright central spot surrounded by concentric rings.
+where $\mathcal{E} $ is the amplitude, $J_{\ell}(k_r r)$ are the Bessel functions of order $\ell$, while $k_r$ and $k_z$ are the radial and longitudinal components of the wave vector $\va{k}$, respectively, obeying the relation $\abs{k}^2 = k_r^2 + k_z^2$. \\ This beam has an infinite extent and its intensity profile is a bright central core surrounded by concentric rings.
 Each ring carries approximately the same power as the central spot.
 The beam's intensity profile is also propagation invariant.
 This combination makes it impossible to realize experimentally.
-There are, however, a number of ways to generate good approximations. \\ Here, we use the Bessel-Gauss approximation where an additional Gaussian factor is introduced that decreases the amplitude away from the origin, as follow \cite{SLM2017}:
+There are, however, a number of ways to generate good approximations. \\ Here, we use the Bessel-Gauss approximation where an additional Gaussian factor is introduced that decreases the amplitude away from the origin ($z = 0$), as follow \cite{SLM2017}:

-where $w_o$ is a measure of the input Gaussian beam waist and is related to the BG finite propagation distance $z_{max}$ as: $\frac{z_{max}}{w_o}= \frac{k}{k_r}$. \\ We generate our BG beams with an SLM by encoding an azimuthal variation (of modulus $2\pi$) and a blazed grating to separate the first order from the others \cite{SLM2017}.
-The mathematical expression will take the form:
+where $w_o$ is a measure of the input Gaussian beam waist and is related to the BG finite propagation distance $z_{max}$ as: $\frac{z_{max}}{w_o}= \frac{k}{k_r}$. \\ We generate the BG beams with an SLM by encoding an azimuthal variation (of modulus $2\pi$) and a blazed grating to separate the first order from the others \cite{SLM2017}.
+The mathematical expression has the following form:

-where `mod' is the modulus function, and $G_x$ and $G_y$ are the grating frequencies along the $x$ and $y$ directions, $n$ is the refractive index of the axicon, $\alpha$ is the angle of the axicon: the apex angle of the conical prism, $\ell$ is the so called topological charge or azimuthal order of the BG beam.
+where `mod' is the modulus function, and $G_x$ and $G_y$ are the grating frequencies along the $x$ and $y$ directions, $n$ is the refractive index of the axicon, $\alpha$ is the angle of the axicon: the apex angle of the conical prism, $\ell$ is the so-called topological charge or azimuthal order of the BG beam.